 Genesis 21: Laughter Arrives, Lines Diverge

 Isaac is born and named for laughter; tension with Hagar and Ishmael resurfaces, leading to their sending out.
-God hears in the wilderness, and Abraham seals a covenant with Abimelech at Beersheba.
+This commentary highlights structure, key verses, and.

 genesis 21 commentarybirth of isaachagar and ishmael sent awaygod hears the boycovenant at beersheba